dcho319/dcho319.github.io/lookingforward.md

 # Looking Forward

-I will be discussing what I will be learning in the near future especially in the field of digital humanities
+## I will be discussing what I am planning on learning in the near future, especially in the field of digital humanities